Sabbath: Buddhist rest day

-The Uposatha has been observed since Gautama Buddha's time (500 BCE), and is still being kept today in Theravada Buddhist countries.
+The Uposatha has been observed since Gautama Buddha's time (500 BCE) and is still observed today in Theravada Buddhist countries.
 It occurs every seven or eight days, in accordance with the four phases of the moon.
 Buddha taught that Uposatha is for "the cleansing of the defiled mind", resulting in inner calm and joy.
 On this day, disciples and monks intensify their practice, deepen their knowledge, and express communal commitment through millennia-old acts of lay-monastic reciprocity.

-Thai Chinese likewise observe their Sabbaths and traditional Chinese holidays according to lunar phases, but not on exactly the same days as Uposatha.
+Thai Chinese likewise observe their Sabbaths and traditional Chinese holidays according to lunar phases, but not on the same days as Uposatha.
 These Sabbaths cycle through the month with respect to the Thai solar calendar, so common Thai calendars incorporate Thai and Chinese calendar lunar dates, as well as Uposatha dates, for religious purposes.

 Cherokee rest days

 The first day of the new moon, beginning at sunrise, is a holiday of quiet reflection and prayer among the Cherokee.
 Monthly fasting is encouraged, for up to four days.
-Work, cooking, sex and childbirth were also prohibited during the empty moon days, called "un-time" or "non-days"; childbirth during these days was considered unlucky.
+Work, cooking, sex, and childbirth were also prohibited during the empty moon days, called "un-time" or "non-days"; childbirth during these days was considered unlucky.
 The Cherokee new year, the "great new moon" or "Hunting Moon", is the first new moon in autumn, after the setting of the Pleiades star cluster and around the time of the Leonids meteoric shower.

 Sabbath as Saturday

 One folk tradition in English is the widespread use of "Sabbath" as a synonym of midnight-to-midnight "Saturday" (literally, Saturn's day in at least a dozen languages): this is a simplification of the use of "Sabbath" in other religious contexts, where the two do not coincide.
-(Using midnight instead of sundown as delimiter dates back to the Roman Empire.)
+(Using midnight instead of sundown as a delimiter dates back to the Roman Empire.)
 In over thirty other languages, the common name for this day in the seven-day week is a cognate of "Sabbath".
 "Sabbatini", originally "Sabbadini", often "Sabatini", etc., is a very frequent Italian name form ("Sabbatos" is the Greek form), indicating a family whose ancestor was born on Saturday, Italian sabato; "Domenico" indicated birth on Sunday.

 In vampire hunter lore, people born on Saturday were specially designated as sabbatianoí in Greek and sâbotnichavi in Bulgarian (rendered in English as "Sabbatarians").
 It was also believed in the Balkans that someone born on a Saturday could see a vampire when it was otherwise invisible.